The Beyond Bullying Project:

 People you can talk to at school, at home, or in your community

-Identify some youth and adults you can confide in and trust at school, at home, and in your community.
+Identify some peers and adults you can confide in and trust at school, at home, and in your community.
 As much as possible, you want real people, nearby, and on hand to help you think about the issues that matter to you.
+The following are some LGBTQ+ community resources.

 Online resources to help you think more about sexuality, youth, and education